- amiodarone hydrochloride

 Drugs lowering heart rate, causing automaticity or conduction disorders

-Stimulant laxatives may cause hypokalaemia thus increasing the risk of torsades de pointes; other types of laxatives should be used.
+• Stimulant laxatives, which may cause hypokalaemia thus increasing the risk of torsade de pointes; other types of laxatives should be used.

-Caution should be exercised over combined therapy with the following drugs which may also cause hypokalaemia and/or hypomagnesaemia: diuretics, systemic corticosteroids, tetracosactrin, intravenous amphotericin B.
+• Combined therapy with the following drugs which may also cause hypokalaemia and/or hypomagnesaemia should be considered with caution:

 Effect of amiodarone hydrochloride on other medicinal products